310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% endbubble %}

 {% bubble Midori serious %}
-…I'm gonna go to Yumenosaki Academy.
-I dunno what I can do, but…
+…I'll go to Yumenosaki Academy.
+I don’t know what I can do, but…

-I’ve been pushed all the way to this point, I’d suck way too much if I cower back and run away despite all that hard work.
+I’ve been encouraged and pushed all the way to this point — If I cower back… If I run away now, I really *will* end up looking way too uncool.
 {% endbubble %}

 {% bubble Chiaki grin2 %}